Wraja7/api-first-video-app/README.md

 Create .env using .env.example

 🤖 AI Usage Disclosure

+AI assistance (ChatGPT) was used selectively during development.

 AI was used to:

-Speed up boilerplate
+Speed up initial boilerplate and project structure

-Debug integration issues
+Assist with debugging integration issues (API ↔ mobile ↔ database)

-AI outputs were reviewed, corrected, and adapted manually where incorrect.
+Sanity-check architectural decisions during development

+All core implementation, debugging, refactoring, and final integration were done manually.
+No web builders, low-code tools, or generated templates were used.
+Frontend–backend integration, JWT flow, MongoDB models, and video abstraction logic were implemented and fixed by me.

 Author
 Raja Verma